The wheels of the LIRR might soon be making a stop once again in Elmhurst — or at least in the next five years.

 There will also be elevator service at the Elmhurst station, which will be part of the Port Washington line.

-In 2012, local elected officials called on the Long Island Rail Road to reopen the station, which was located on Broadway between Cornish and Whitney avenues and was closed in 1985 due to low ridership, to meet the needs of the neighborhood’s growing population, according to the Daily News.
+In 2012, Councilman Daniel Dromm and US Rep. Joseph Crowley called on the Long Island Rail Road to reopen the station, which was located on Broadway between Cornish and Whitney avenues and was closed in 1985 due to low ridership, to meet the needs of the neighborhood’s growing population.

 Last year, LIRR officials conducted a month-long survey to see if it made sense to bring the station back to the community,